Jonathan2251/lbd/source/otherinst.rst

 The -view-isel-dags is important and often used by an llvm backend writer because it is the DAGs before instruction selection.
-In order to writing the pattern match instruction in target description file .td, backend programmer needs knowing what the DAG nodes are with a given C operator.
+In order to writing the pattern match instruction in target description file .td, backend programmer needs knowing what the DAG nodes are for a given C operator.